zesk/objectflip/README.md

 # objectflip

-npmjs module to flip an object so keys and values are identical, takes an object with keys and returns object with keys and values set identically.
+npmjs module to flip an object so keys are values and values are keys.

 # Installation